Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Gaia DR3

 This selection criterion is shown as the white dashed line in Figure~\ref{fig:cmd}.
 Applying this selection removes 63.6\% of the stars in the sample with distance $<10$~kpc, leaving $10,876,430$.
-Note that we place this selection criterion on the magnitude without extinction-correction.
-We find that the dust extinction corrections available from \Gaia{} are not uniform across the 4~kpc sphere centered on the Sun.
-As a result, correcting for extinction induces position-dependent suppression factors in the derived phase space density.
-In the future, these corrections may be more uniformly available, which would likely improve this analysis.
+Note that we place this selection criterion on the magnitude without extinction-correction as the analysis of this paper will focus on the regions with less dust extinction.
+This approach also helps mitigate issues arising from the non-uniform availability of dust extinction corrections from \Gaia{} across the 4~kpc sphere centered on the Sun.
+As a result of this non-uniformity, correcting for extinction induces additional spurious position-dependent suppression factors in the derived phase space density, depending on the availability of this information.
+In the future, these corrections may be more uniformly available, and future versions of \Gaia{} itself and combined catalogs like \texttt{StarHorse} \cite{starhorse} would likely improve this analysis.

-Due to the saturation limit $G_{\textrm{RVS}} \approx 3$, the closest star to the Sun in our final dataset is 30.4~pc away, and there are somewhat fewer stars within 50~pc in the analysis than would otherwise be expected.
-As this is a very small volume and total number of missing stars (relative to the entire dataset), we do not find that the normalizing flows greatly suppress the phase space density of stars near the Solar location.
+Due to the saturation limit $G_{\textrm{RVS}} \approx 3$, the closest star to the Sun in our final dataset is 30.4 pc away, and there are somewhat fewer stars within 50 pc in the analysis than would otherwise be expected.
+Figure~\ref{fig:center_hole} shows the cumulative histogram of distance to a star, $d$, clearly revealing a small central hole where no stars are selected below $d < 30$ pc.

+This scale of 30 pc is much smaller than the vertical length scale of the Milky Way's thin disk so we compare the histogram to a uniform distribution in order to understand the effect of the saturation limit in the hole's shape qualitatively.
+The red line is the cumulative histogram of the uniform distribution with the same cumulative count at $d=200$ pc.
+The deviation from uniform distribution begins below 80 pc.

+We find that the normalizing flows, introduced in Section~\ref{sec:phasespace}, do not greatly suppress the phase space density of stars near the Solar location.
+The cumulative histogram of flow-generated stars, shown as the gray dotted line in Figure~\ref{fig:center_hole}, more closely resembles the uniform distribution than the histogram of selected stars.
+This hole in the dataset is effectively smoothed out.
+This smoothing is mainly due to the spectral bias of multilayer perceptrons \cite{pmlr-v97-rahaman19a}: multilayer perceptrons prioritize learning low-frequency features.
+While more expressive density estimation models \cite{NEURIPS2019_7ac71d43, song2021scorebased} and augmenting inputs with Fourier features \cite{NEURIPS2020_55053683} could enable complete learning of small-scale features, our focus is on estimating mass density averaged over a volume with length scale $\mathcal{O}[0.1]$ kpc using the same local mass density estimation setup developed using an $N$-body simulated galaxy \cite{2023MNRAS.521.5100B}.
+We employ this selected stellar population with a central hole, and the flows will smooth it out implicitly.